silverstripe/silverstripe-omnipay/docs/en/ExtensionHooks.md

 ### PaymentService

  - `updateServiceResponse` every service response that is being generated from the different services will be passed through this callback.
 You'll get the `ServiceResponse` as parameter.
+ - `updatePartialPayment` whenever a partial payment is being generated "from" the main payment, this extension will be called.
+You'll get the new partial `Payment` as the first and the "original/parent" `Payment` as a second parameter.

+##### The `updateServiceResponse` hook

 Since the service-responses are crucial to a proper application-flow, you should be extremely careful when modifying a response!
 The most common use-case for a modification of the service-response is probably to return a proper response to a notification coming from your payment provider.